Leaning Tower of Nevyansk: Technical parameters

-The purpose of the tower
+Purpose

-Historians still debate the purpose of the Nevyansk Tower.
+Historians still debate the built purpose of the Nevyansk Tower.
 It was likely meant to embody the might of the Demidov family and serve as an architectural symbol of their dynasty.
-It has been suggested that is was also used as a "bank safe", a watchtower, a belltower, a prison, or a laboratory for conducting chemical experiments and producing counterfeit money.
+It has been suggested that it was also used as a "bank safe", a watchtower, a belltower, prison, or a laboratory for conducting chemical experiments and producing counterfeit money.

 During restoration work, archaeologists were able to determine the purpose of some of the rooms.
 The second floor may have been Demidov’s office, where he kept his archives and other papers.
 The third floor housed a laboratory, equipped with a furnace.
-A soot sample taken from the flue showed traces of silver and gold in it, which some consider might relate to a theory that's refuted by scientists, that the Demidov's may have been conducting coin minting activity there.
+A soot sample taken from the flue, showed traces of silver and gold, which some consider might relate to a theory, later refuted by scientists, that the Demidov's may have been conducting coin minting activity there.
 The tower could have been used for smelting the top layers of ore-bearing deposits, which often contain silver or gold.
-Floors four to six have stairwells only.
-The seventh and the eight floors house a clock that plays music on a carillon made by English master Richard Phelps in 1730.
-It is said that the clock was purchased by Demidov for 5,000 rubles, a considerable amount for the time.
-For comparison, the construction of the Nevyansk Tower itself, costed 4,207 rubles.
-The clock has three dials, ten music bells weighing about four tons, and one alarm bell.
-The ninth floor was probably used as an observation post.
+Floors four to six have only stairwells.
+The seventh and the eight floors house a clock that plays music on a carillon made by the English master Richard Phelps in 1730.

+It is said that the clock was purchased by Demidov for 5,000 rubles, a considerable amount for that time.
+To compare, the construction of the Nevyansk Tower itself, costed 4,207 rubles.
+The clock has three dials, ten music bells, weighing about four tons, and one alarm bell.
+The ninth floor was believed to be used as an observation post.

 The purpose of one particular room in the tower is still debated.
 Archaeologists dubbed it the "acoustic room."
 It measures 20 m2 and is located between the fourth and the fifth floors.
 A person standing in one corner of this room can whisper words to another person in the opposite corner and they will be readily audible.
 Researchers do not know whether the room was built this way on purpose or not.
-It could be that Demidov used this acoustic room for gathering intelligence on his high-ranking guests.
+It is possible that Demidov used this acoustic room for gathering intelligence on his high-ranking guests.